Angela-Wang111/DSC-180B-Project/README.md

 - *validation.csv*: validation set with 10 samples (2 positive, 8 negative).
 - *test.csv*: test set with 10 samples (1 positive, 9 negative).

+#### saved_model
+This is the folder where saved models will be located if the function is enabled.

 ### output
 This should be an empty folder before executing the pipeline.
 After executing the pipeline, the following metrics plots will be created :point_down:
 - auc-roc plot inside *auc-roc* folder.